tableau/webdataconnector/docs/api_ref.md

                         <div class="tsd-signature tsd-kind-icon">password: Object</div>
                         <div class="tsd-comment tsd-typography">
                             <div class="lead">
-                                <p>You can use this property to store a password, OAuth authentication token, or other secret This property can be a JSON object and is not written to disk.</p>
+                                <p>You can use this property to store a password, OAuth authentication token, or other secret.
+This property can be a JSON object and is not written to disk.</p>
                             </div>
                         </div>
                     </section>